Swapptoo/branding/README.md

 ###NOTE: DO NOT USE MELONPORT LOGO WITHOUT OUR CONSENT.

 # branding
-Blockchain Software for asset management
+Blockchain software for asset management

 # Contact
 For commerical usage please contact team@melonport.com <br>